memgraph/docs/products/memgraph/v0.15.0/how_to_guides/explain-profile.md

 query and get a detailed report on how the query's plan behaved.
 For every logical operator the following info is provided:

-- `OPERATOR` --- the name of the operator, just like in the output of an `EXPLAIN` query.
+- `OPERATOR` &mdash; the name of the operator, just like in the output of an `EXPLAIN` query.

-- `ACTUAL HITS` --- the number of times a particular logical operator was pulled from.
+- `ACTUAL HITS` &mdash; the number of times a particular logical operator was pulled from.

-- `RELATIVE TIME` --- the amount of time that was spent processing a particular logical operator, relative to the execution of the whole plan.
+- `RELATIVE TIME` &mdash; the amount of time that was spent processing a particular logical operator, relative to the execution of the whole plan.

-- `ABSOLUTE TIME` --- the amount of time that was spent processing a particular logical operator.
+- `ABSOLUTE TIME` &mdash; the amount of time that was spent processing a particular logical operator.

 A simple example to illustrate the output: